 Hollywood Reporter's Guide to the Super Bowl

-The year’s biggest sporting event will broadcast live at 3:30 p.m.
-PT on Sunday.
+The year’s biggest sporting event will be broadcast live Sunday at 6:30 ET/3:30 p.m.
+PT on CBS.

-This year marks the third time in four seasons that the Patriots will be competing and quarterback Tom Brady's eighth Super Bowl appearance.
+This marks the fourth time in five seasons that the Patriots will compete in the championship game, while it will be quarterback Tom Brady's ninth Super Bowl appearance.

 The Rams have one Super Bowl victory, which took place during the 2000 game over the Tennessee Titans (when the Rams were located in St. Louis).
 Meanwhile, the Patriots have five Super Bowl victories under their belt.
 The teams previously competed against each other during the 2002 game, which the Patriots won.
 (The Rams moved from L.A. to St. Louis in 1995 and returned to Los Angeles in 2016.)

 The Hollywood Reporter has all you need to know before the big game, including its performers and predictions.

 Super Bowl LIII will air live on CBS on Sunday from Mercedes-Benz Stadium in Atlanta.